nesterovsky-bros/thoughts/microservices.md

 Let’s try to articulate clients’ goals:
 1. Applications that are equivalent after migration (except for differences related to the technology shift).
 2. Easy support and development of migrated applications.
-3. Good performance—preferably better and more scalable than the original applications.
+3. Good performance - preferably better and more scalable than the original applications.

 **So, if one asks the purely theoretical question:**
 "Can original monolithic applications be implemented as a set of microservices in the cloud?"